telehash/telehash.github.io/protocol.md

 <a name="connect" />
 ### `"type":"connect"` - Connect to a hashname

-The connect request is an immediate result of a peer request and must always contain a BODY of their public key.
-It may also contain an `"ip":"1.2.3.4"` (either IPv4 or IPv6 address) and `"port":5678` with the values being of the peer requestor if the request came in from an ip network path.
+The connect request is an immediate result of a peer request and must always contain a BODY of their public key as well as a [paths](#paths) array identifying possible network paths to it.

-The recipient can use the given IP, port, and public key to send an open request to the target.
+The recipient can use the given public to send an open request to the target via the possible paths.
 If a NAT is suspected to exist, the target should have already sent a packet to ensure their side has a path mapped through the NAT and the open should then make it through.

-When an [alts](#alts) is included, each network path type included should also be sent an open (one for "ipv4" and one for "ipv6", etc).
-This helps prevent any kind of spamming with fake entries in the alts, so that only one open packet can be triggered for each kind of network interface.
+When there's multiple paths the processing of them must only send an open per *type* to prevent spamming of fake entries triggering unsolicited outgoing packets.
+For "ipv4" and "ipv6" there may be two of each sent, one for a public IP and one for a private IP of each type.

 These requests are also sent with a `"end":true` and no response is generated.